Torrex123/Animack/README.md

 ### Source code

 We highly recommend using <a href="https://pyinstaller.org/en/stable/index.html">pyinstaller</a> to make the executable for your system.
 Read their manual to know how to bundle a Python application and all its dependencies (see <a href="https://github.com/Torrex123/Animack/blob/main/requirements.txt">requirements.txt</a>).

+<b>NOTE:</b> Make sure to add the `src` folder to the executable path in such a way it can read the files it needs to display.

 ### Pre-built binaries